 Did you know that improving their customer service could collectively save U.S. companies $62 billion annually?
-Good hotel customer service is ideal for increasing revenue, but it’s also very helpful for brand development and customer retention.
+The best hotels know that good hotel customer service is ideal for increasing revenue, but it’s also very helpful for brand development and customer retention.
 Unlike your location, building structure, or amenities, providing the best hotel service experience is something you have complete control over.

 But what does “the best customer service experience in a hotel” really mean?

 33% of Americans say they’ll consider switching companies after just a single instance of poor customer service.
 And while the definition of excellent customer service varies by industry, the best customer service hotel can be defined by the following characteristics:

 - Detail.
 True attention to detail can’t be found in a manual.
 It can, however, be inspired by great working conditions and a genuine desire to help people.

 - Personalization.
 Birthdays, anniversaries, and other special occasions are great opportunities to personalize a guest’s experience.
 But there are plenty of ways to customize their visit every day, you just have to look for them.

 - Creativity.
 Customers have expectations for what most hotels will and won’t do.
 Identify them.
 Then make it a habit to go above and beyond in interesting and delightful ways.

 At first these suggestions might seem vague.
 But once you get the hang of it, you’ll soon learn how you can easily apply these best hotel customer service principles to your own property.
 And if you’re wondering what that might look like, we’re so glad you asked!

 What can you learn from some examples of hotels with the best customer service?